segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

    - **Allowed HTTP Methods**: `GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE`
 5. In the Settings section, configure the following values:
    - **Alternate domain name (CNAME)**: `analytics.<yourdomain>.com`
-   - **Custom SSL certificate**: Select an existing or select a new certificate to validate the authorization to use the **Alternate domain name (CNAME)** value.
-For more information, see Amazon's documentation [Requirements for using alternate domain names](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-requirements){:target="_blank"}
+   - **Custom SSL certificate**: Select an existing or new certificate to validate the authorization to use the **Alternate domain name (CNAME)** value.
+For more information, see Amazon's documentation [Requirements for using alternate domain names](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-requirements){:target="_blank"}.
  6. Click **Create Distribution**.

-Take note of the Domain Name, for use in the next step.
+Take note of the Domain Name for use in the next step.

 #### Add CNAME Record to DNS

-Next, add a CNAME record for the Segment proxy to your organizations DNS settings.
-Use a name that makes it clear what you are using the subdomain for, for example `analytics.mysite.com`.
-Go to your domain registrar and add a new record to your DNS of type "CNAME".
+To add a CNAME record for the Segment proxy to your organizations DNS settings:
+1. Use a name that makes it clear what you are using the subdomain for, for example `analytics.mysite.com`.
+2. Go to your domain registrar and add a new record to your DNS of type "CNAME".
+3. Configure these values:
+    - **Name**: `<subdomain_name>.yourdomain.com`
+    - **Value**:  The Domain Name value from CloudFront
+4. Save your record.
+This might take some time to take effect, depending on your TTL settings.
+5. Make a `curl` request to your domain to verify that the proxy works.

 | Field | Value                                   |